What Are Google Search Essentials?

 3 Expired Domain Abuse

 Expired domain abuse involves acquiring expired domains and then redirecting the backlinks pointing to the acquired domain to your site.
-This practice exploits the expired domain’s authority and rankings without any extra work done by whoever acquires the domain.
+This practice leverages the expired domain’s authority and rankings without requiring any additional work from the domain’s new owner.

 Examples of expired domain abuse include: